rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

 ## Messianic Age

 !!! info "Prophecy Fulfilled"
-    This is the age where the prophecied Messiah comes, the God-man that is Jesus Christ.
+    This is the age where the prophecied Messiah comes, the God-man that is Christ Jesus.
     It is our current age.
-    The cosmology of this age is radically different.
+    The cosmology of this age is radically different from all that came before.
     Not only is God's law written into the hearts of men, Christ now rules in the midst of His enemies.

     This age ends at the second coming of Christ, the final judgment at the end of time where death itself is defeated.